 Tova Walsh is an Assistant Professor of Social Work at Rutgers, The State University of New Jersey.
 She was previously a faculty member at the University of Wisconsin-Madison.
 She teaches on social work interventions with children and families, and development over the life course.
 As a researcher, Tova seeks to identify ways of strengthening parent-child relationships and improving child and family wellbeing.
 She has worked with children and families in a variety of settings in the U.S. and abroad.
 She holds a joint Ph.D. in social work and psychology from the University of Michigan, and completed postdoctoral training in the Robert Wood Johnson Foundation Health & Society Scholars Program at University of Wisconsin-Madison.
 Tova’s research has been supported by grants and fellowships from the Kellogg Foundation, Doris Duke Foundation, and the National Institutes of Health.
 Tova and her husband Elias, an education policy researcher, live in Highland Park, NJ with their two children.

-Seth Bodnar is the Chief Digital Officer of GE Transportation and the president of GE Transportation’s Digital Solutions business.
+Seth Bodnar is the President at the University of Montana.
+Prior to that, he was the Chief Digital Officer of GE Transportation and the president of GE Transportation’s Digital Solutions business.
 Before joining GE, Seth was a special forces officer in the U.S. Army.
 Over the course of his career, Seth served multiple overseas deployments.
 His duties included: rifle platoon leader in the 101st Airborne Division; detachment commander in the Army’s 1stSpecial Forces Group; and special assistant to the commanding general of Multi-National Force — Iraq.
 He also served as an assistant professor of economics at West Point.
 A native of Franklin, Pennsylvania, Seth graduated first in his class from the U.S. Military Academy at West Point.
 He is a recipient of both the Rhodes and Truman scholarships and holds two master’s degrees from the University of Oxford.
-He and his wife, Chelsea, live in Melbourne, Florida, with their three children.
+He and his wife, Chelsea, live in Missoula, Montana, with their three children.

 - Lou NemecMajor, U.S. Army